-Your body and your heart can often respond to effects of heart failure (HF) so that you never notice any symptoms.
+Your body and your heart can often respond to effects of heart failure so that you never notice any symptoms.
 Your heart compensates for added strain by working harder.
-However, as heart failure worsens, your body can gradually become less able to keep up.
-When a situation worsens by small degrees over time, you may not even notice the trend.
-Your sense for what’s normal may be altered.
+However, as heart failure worsens, your heart can gradually become less able to keep pumping blood to the body.
+Additionally, when a situation worsens by small degrees over time, you might not even notice the trend.
+Your sense for what’s normal can become altered.

 That’s why it’s important to know the symptoms of HF, and take note of any subtle changes in your body’s ability to compensate.
 Make sure your family members are aware of heart failure symptoms too, especially if they are involved in your heart failure care.

 Download the Symptom Tracker: